morgen-peschke/trans-factsheet/README.md

 #### Theoretical Concerns

-1. assumptions inherent in"desistance" terminology
+1. assumptions inherent in "desistance" terminology
 2. binary gender framework
 3. presumption of gender stability as a positive outcome

 #### Ethical Concerns